It is a large paired surface muscle that extends longitudinally from the occipital bone to the lower thoracic vertebrae of the spine.

-Shrugging : considered one of the most effective exercises to relieve trapezius muscle pain, it can be done by simply lifting the shoulders towards the ears, squeezing and holding / releasing.
-You can also add weights on each hand to increase the stretch.
+Shrugging: considered one of the most effective exercises to relieve trapezius muscle pain, it can be done by simply lifting the shoulders towards the ears, squeezing, and holding / releasing.
+You can also add weights to each hand to increase the stretch.

-Shoulder roll : Stand with your back straight and your feet shoulder-width apart, then start rolling the shoulders up and then forward in a circular motion.
+Shoulder roll: Stand with your back straight and your feet shoulder-width apart, then start rolling the shoulders up and forward in a circular motion.

 The rotation should be done slowly and controlled.
 You can also perform this exercise in reverse.